postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 In an expanded message:

 * Select **Text**, **HTML**, **JSON**, or **XML** to change the formatting of the message.
-* Click Wrap Line to add or remove line wraps
+* Click Wrap Line to add or remove line wraps.
 * Click **Show Hexdump** or **Show Message** to toggle if the message is shown in hex or text.
 * Click the copy icon to copy the message body to the clipboard.
 * Use the search control to search the body of the message.